Bittensor: everything you need to know about TAO

 TAO is the native token of Bittensor.
 The network uses TAO to reward participants for work that adds value.
 This applies to miners, validators, stakers and subnet creators.

 TAO also has a limited supply reminiscent of Bitcoin.
-Its issuance decreases over time and eventually stops at a maximum of 21 million TAO.
+The issuance decreases over time and ultimately stops at a maximum of 21 million TAO.

 The technology behind Bittensor

-The technology behind Bittensor revolves around one clear idea: not locking AI in one closed system, but distributing it across an open network.
+The technology behind Bittensor is centered on one clear idea: not locking AI into a single closed system, but distributing it across an open network.

-A key difference from many other crypto projects is the subnet structure.
+An important difference compared to many other crypto projects is the subnet structure.
 Subnets are separate components within the network, each with its own task, such as generating AI output, training models, or providing computing power.
-This means Bittensor is not a network with a single application, but a base layer on which multiple specialized AI markets can operate side by side.
+Bittensor is thus not a network with a single application, but a base layer on which multiple specialized AI markets can run side by side.

-Bittensor also looks not only at computing power, but especially at the usefulness of the output.
-The network therefore does not simply reward computers that do a lot of work, but systems that deliver useful results.
-That makes it different from a typical marketplace for cloud or computing power.
+Also, Bittensor not only looks at computing power but especially at the usefulness of the output.
+The network therefore does not simply try to reward computers that do a lot of work, but systems that deliver useful results.
+That makes it different from a regular marketplace for cloud or computing power.

 The Bittensor ecosystem